BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-the-trouble-with-doctors.md

 The doctor who gave me advice about earphones when I said earplugs.
 The medical practice that shouted "self-pay" when I visited with an ear infection just after resigning from my job and starting my own business, so I was in limbo before starting COBRA-based health insurance.

+That they generally want to feel like they can actually help.
+I think that's part of why they like acute issues.
+They can definitely help with a fractured arm.
+In fact they can often completely fix it, or get pretty close.
+The trouble comes when the desire to be effective starts to drive them to turn chronic into acute, to simplify, to shortcut the diagnostic process, and so on.
+A hammer looking for a nail.

 <br/>
 Sources:<br/>
 ¹: <a href="https://ia801202.us.archive.org/6/items/DemonHauntedWorld_carlSagan/Sagan_-_The_Demon-Haunted_World___Science_as_a_candle_in_the_dark.pdf">https://ia801202.us.archive.org/6/items/DemonHauntedWorld_carlSagan/Sagan_-_The_Demon-Haunted_World___Science_as_a_candle_in_the_dark.pdf</a><br/>